andreipoe/internet-uptime-dashboard/README.md

 1. Download or clone this repository.
 2. Build the server, e.g. using `go build`.
 3. Run the server (and optionally set it to auto-start on boot).
-4. Set the URL of your server in `API_URL` at the top of `dashboard.js`.
-5. Be amazed by how bad your ISP's service is.
+4. Be amazed by how bad your ISP's service is.

 ## TODOs